 Think about moisture maintenance!
 Shaded areas are best because beds will be less prone to drying out and require less watering.
 Full sun beds are possible but require more watering on your behalf.
 We like to plant in already mulched areas, under trees, on the shady side of houses, or in and around ornamental plants.
 The bed should have a soil floor or mulched surface, free from weeds and sod.

 3. Planting the bed

 Beds are created in layers, sandwiching the spawn between layers of substrate.
 Place your first layer of substrate down and then sprinkle spawn (broken into pieces) on top, and then another layer of substrate.
-More layers are even better.
 If you are using straw and wood chips, alternate layers of straw, spawn, and wood chips.
-The top layer should be wood chips.
+You can create multiple layers, but keep in mind that the more layers the longer it will take for the bed to start producing.
+One of our favorite ways is to place approximately 4 inches of soaked straw down first, followed by the entire bag of spawn, followed by 2-3 inches of wood chips.
+Ideally the top layer should be wood chips.
 Bed depth depends on the substrate you are using and location of the bed.
 Wood chips are less prone to drying out, so bed depth should be 3-5˝.
 Straw is more prone to drying out, so we recommend 5-10˝ (shaded beds can be shallower, sunny beds should be on the deeper side).
 Create a thicker top layer of substrate because that will protect the spawn underneath from drying out.

 4. Maintaining and monitoring the bed